tkellen/sinatra-template/README.md

 |---console.rb     -- load irb with access to models/routes etc
 |-config.ru        -- configure asset pipline and load app
 ```

+## Notes

+The rake-pipeline middleware only runs during development.
+Assets must be precompiled in production.

 ## Thanks
 All the creators and contributors of the awesome tools this framework is built on.